yagnesh97/superaze-fb-graph/README.md

 * Refer [Application Settings](https://learn.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings?tabs=portal#settings) in the `Function App` to configure the environment variables.
 * Refer [Functions deployment](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python?pivots=python-mode-decorators) to run the function locally and deploy your project & function app.
-* Refer [Secrets in Github Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to configure your secrets such `FUNCTION_URL` and `ACCESS_TOKEN` in your [master.yml](.github/workflows/master.yml).
-* Configure your endpoint in the [master.yml](.github/workflows/master.yml) and push your commits to the remote master branch in order to execute your workflow.

 ## License
 Distributed under the GNU License.
 See [LICENSE](LICENSE) for more information.